eirikeg1/Study-Notes/IN4120 - Søketeknologi/Week 10 - Link analysis.md

 * Finding base set:
 	* Start with a base set of pages that could be good hubs or authorities
 	* From these, identify a small sets of top hub and authority pages
-	* Given text query, use a text index that get all pages containing browser (calll this the *Root set*)
+	* Given text query, use a text index that get all pages containing browser (call this the *Root set*)
 	* Add any pages which either:
 		* Points tot a page in root set
 		* is pointed to by  a page in the root set